1 Day in Singapore Itinerary: Plan Your Perfect Trip

 6. Gardens by the Bay

-No 1 day in Singapore itinerary is complete without Gardens by the Bay!
-This massive waterfront park is over 250 acres and sits right next to Marina Bay, with views of the Singapore skyline that feel almost unreal.
+When I envisioned my Singapore itinerary, I knew it had to include Gardens by the Bay.
+This massive waterfront park is over 250 acres and sits right next to Marina Bay, with unreal views of the Singapore skyline.
 The Supertrees are the main attraction, and are towering vertical gardens that look straight out of the future.
 Even just walking around the outdoor areas is impressive and completely free (my favorite!)

 Viewpoints